purescript-contrib/purescript-book/text/chapter8.md

 The goal of this chapter is to explain why monads are a useful abstraction, and their connection with _do notation_.

+## Expose Only Unit Tests for Exercise You Are Implementing

+Per [chapter 2 explanation on how to implement solution](https://github.com/purescript-contrib/purescript-book/blob/master/text/chapter2.md#solution), in your terminal:

+1.  `cd <projects>/purescript-book/exercises/chapter8`
+1. In the `test/Main.purs` file, comment out the `import OfficialSolutions` line.
+1. Block-comment all tests except the first one.
+Your `Main.purs` tests section should look like:
+    ```haskell
+    main :: Effect Unit
+    main =
+      runTest do
+        suite "Verifying unit test environment" do
+          test "Initial test"
+            $ Assert.equal true
+            $ answerTrue
+    {-  Move this block comment starting point to enable more tests
+        suite "Exercises Group 1" do
+          suite "Exercise 1 - function third" do
+            test "No elements"
+              $ Assert.equal Nothing
+              $ third ([] :: Array Int)
+        ... (lots of test steps)
+          test "[5, 0, 2] has a Nothing answer"
+            $ Assert.equal (Nothing)
+            $ foldM safeDivide 100 (5 : 0 : 2 : Nil)
+    -}
+    ```
+1. When you run `spago test` now, you should see:
+    ```
+    → Suite: Verifying unit test environment
+      ✓ Passed: Initial test

+    All 1 tests passed! 🎉
+    [info] Tests succeeded.
+    ```
+    _Note_: You will also see warnings complaining about redundant imports.
+It's up to you whether to comment out the imports to suppress the warnings and re-add them as your implementation steps require, or just leave them alone and tolerate the warnings.
+1. Proceed through this chapter by
+    1. Before adding your solution to an exercise
+        1. Uncomment the tests for that exercise.
+        1. Run `spago test`.
+        1. Verify that the newly uncommented tests fail because you have not added your solution.
+    1. Add your solution to `test/MySolutions.purs`.
+    1. Keep correcting your code until the tests pass.  _Note_: some exercises have no unit tests.
+    1. Rinse and repeat for each exercise until you have finished the chapter.

 ## Project Setup

 The project adds the following dependencies: